mrseanryan/ubuntu-scripts/readme.md

 Installs the following:

-- Visual Code
+- docker and docker-compose
 - ftp server to easily transfer files
+- git and git lfs
 - git aliases and credential caching
+- graphviz
 - network tools like: curl, ifconfig
-- graphviz
 - npm, yarn
 - nvm, node 8 (latest)
+- Visual Code

 _note: probably NOT suitable for a production box!_